Your source for Delaware cannabis

 The law clarified the limitations and responsibilities for physicians, regulators, cardholders, and law enforcement and set expectations for how a cardholder may access marijuana or marijuana-infused products.

 In December 2015, over four years after the medical marijuana program became law, lawmakers in the state again voted to reform laws specific to marijuana, this time removing many of the criminal penalties for possession or use of marijuana for adults 21 and older.

-Purchase and Possession LimitsPatients and their primary caregiver are able to possess no more than six ounces at any one time.
-Additionally, a compassion center may sell no more than three ounces to a patient or caregiver every fourteen days.
+Cardholders and their primary caregiver are able to possess no more than six ounces at any one time.
+Additionally, a compassion center may sell no more than three ounces to a cardholder or caregiver every fourteen days.

 Under decriminalization laws, adults 21 and older who are caught in possession of one ounce or less of marijuana are subject to a civil fine of $100.
 Public consumption remains a criminal offense, complete with a $200 fine and misdemeanor charges.